-Brilliant but cool autumn days beckon.
-Jessica, Hunter, Brenna and I drove south to explore again the Lake Idaho seabed, hoping for treasures emotional and material.
+Brilliant but cool autumn days beckon us south to explore again the Lake Idaho seabed, hoping for treasures both emotional and material.

-“I’m going to scare you in a moment,” I warned Jessica.
-She could only look at me quizzically before we plunged over what looked and felt like a cliff.
-She yelped and grabbed the dash with both hands before she could realize we were still on the road.
-Hunter was giddy to re-enact her alarm.
+“I’m going to scare you in a moment,” I warned the others.
+They only looked at me quizzically before we plunged over what looked and felt like a cliff.
+There were yelps and the dash grabbed with both hands before they could see we were still on the road.
+Hunter was giddy to re-enact his mom’s alarm.

 “I warned you,” I said with a smile, hoping I wasn’t in too much trouble.

 Rifts in the high desert continuum show glimpses of alien pasts.
-Jessica, Hunter, Brenna and I have driven ninety minutes to visit sites Brenna and I explored last year¹ — chalk hills embedded with the ancient animal remains of Pleistocene Lake Idaho and a slot canyon cut deep into underlying basalt.
+We have driven ninety minutes to visit sites Brenna and I explored last year¹ — chalk hills embedded with the ancient animal remains of Pleistocene Lake Idaho and a slot canyon cut deep into underlying basalt.

 Dispersed chalk and basalt formations are the only obvious signs of the area’s dynamic past amidst the monotony of sage and bitterbrush stretched fifty miles from Boise’s foothills to the Owyhee Mountains.